 - Mild disease may also benefit from the antimalarial agent hydroxychloroquine.

-- In more severe cases, or when there is secondary organ involvement, systemic corticosteroids are used in doses of 10-60 mg of prednisolone per day, depending on disease severity.
+- In more severe cases, or when there is secondary organ involvement, systemic corticosteroids are used.

 - Adjuvant therapy with steroid-sparing agents such as cyclophosphamide and ciclosporin may be used when prolonged treatment with high-dose steroids is required.